A shared brain for families caring for an ageing parent.

 Coordination, not medicine, is what breaks down.

 The cause is almost never the medicine.
 It's the medication reconciliation that nobody did, the follow-up nobody booked, and the specialist letter that never reached the GP.
-The family caregiver, usually a daughter, usually working, is the load-bearing wall.
+The family caregiver becomes the memory layer for everyone else.

 i.